 Decreased stomach acidity (common among older people)

 Intrinsic factor may be lacking because abnormal antibodies, produced by an overactive immune system, attack and destroy the stomach cells that produce intrinsic factor—an autoimmune reaction called autoimmune metaplastic atrophic gastritis.
-Intrinsic factor may be lacking because the part of the stomach where intrinsic factor is produced was surgically removed.
+Intrinsic factor may also be lacking because the part of the stomach where intrinsic factor is produced was surgically removed.
 Vitamin B12 deficiency due to lack of intrinsic factor causes a type of anemia called pernicious anemia.

 Among older people, absorption may be inadequate because stomach acidity is decreased.
 Decreased stomach acidity reduces the body’s ability to remove vitamin B12 from the protein in meat.
 However, the vitamin B12 found in vitamin supplements can continue to be well absorbed even in people with decreased stomach acid.

 Liver disorders Overview of Liver Disease Liver disease can manifest in many different ways.
 Characteristic manifestations include Jaundice (a yellowish discoloration of the skin and whites of the eyes) Cholestasis (reduction or stoppage... read more may interfere with the storage of vitamin B12 because most of the body's vitamin B12 is stored in the liver.

 Anemia Vitamin Deficiency Anemia Vitamin deficiency anemia results from low or depleted levels of vitamin B12 or folate (folic acid).
 People may be weak, short of breath, and pale.
 Nerves may malfunction.
 Blood tests can detect... read more due to vitamin B12 deficiency develops gradually, allowing the body to adapt somewhat.
 Consequently, symptoms may be mild even when anemia is severe.

 If severe, anemia causes shortness of breath, dizziness, and a rapid heart rate.